 The following elements of worship are provided as a resource for your church to utilize as you plan worship on Camp and Conference Ministries Sunday.
-February 11, 2018 is Camp and Conference Center Sunday on the PC(USA) calendar; however, every time your congregation emphasizes the ministry of Camp Carew, we greatly appreciate it.
-Feel free to use or adapt these worship suggestions as you wish.
+February 11, 2018 is Camp and Conference Center Sunday on the PC(USA) calendar; however, any time your congregation emphasizes the ministry of Camp Carew or includes us in your prayers, we greatly appreciate it.
+Feel free to use and/or adapt these worship suggestions as you wish.

-We encourage you to invite campers or staff from your congregation or the camp director to help lead worship.
+We encourage you to invite campers or staff from your congregation, Director Dan, or any of the Camps and Conferences Board of Directors to help lead worship.

 - Camp and Conference Ministries Sunday Worship Suggestions